Film speed test – use just 2 sheets of film – no densitometers

 Film Speed Test References.

-Paul Wainwright has written a nice little pdf which you can download which goes into greater detail the technical details behind this visual test.
-Go to this page, scroll to the bottom third of the page “Use Your Eyes, Zone System Testing Without a Densitometer” and download the pdf off the link.
+Paul Wainwright has written a nice little pdf which you can download.
+It goes into greater detail the technical details behind this visual test.
+Go to “Use Your Eyes, Zone System Testing Without a Densitometer” and download the pdf link.

-Visit Stouffer Graphic Arts for details regarding transmission step wedges and photographic scales, the tools I rely on to avoid the need for using laboratory equipment like densitometers, often referred to in the Zone System film exposure and development method.
-Keep your references clean, handle with care (like negatives) and store carefully, these will last you for years and well worth having.
+Visit Stouffer Graphic Arts for details regarding transmission step wedges and photographic scales.
+I rely on these tools to avoid the need for costly laboratory equipment like densitometers.
+Handle your calibration scales like negatives, keep them clean and store in neg files.
+That way these scales will last you for years and be well worth the investment.